moku-io/template_class/README.md

 ## Usage

 Include `TemplateClass::Template` in the class or module you want to make into a template.
-You can't make instances of a template; instead, you need to *specialize* it to some parameter.
+You can still make instances of a template, but you are expected to *specialize* it to some parameter.
 By default, any new specialization is an empty class.
 To define how a specialization is defined from a parameter, call `resolve_template_specialization`.
 The block you pass will be yielded the parameter that's specializing the template and a class constructor that makes it possible to recursively use the new specialization.

 ```ruby
 class List